pierky/bgp-large-communities-playground/tests/README.md

 * **Duplicate Large Communities not transmitted**: :white_check_mark: ExaBGP; :x: GoBGP; :white_check_mark: BIRD.

   [Section 2](https://tools.ietf.org/html/draft-ietf-idr-large-community-02#section-2) of draft-ietf-idr-large-community-02 mandates that `Duplicate Large Communities SHOULD NOT be transmitted`.
 A prefix has been configured with a duplicate community; GoBGP included the duplicate community in its announced prefix.
+  BIRD removed the duplicate value from the configured prefix before announcing it; it included the duplicate community only when it propagated the prefix received from GoBGP to ExaBGP.
+This behavior makes me suppose that it depends on the outcome of the test reported in the next bullet.

-* **Receiving Duplicate Large Communities** (outdated): :white_check_mark: ExaBGP; :white_check_mark: GoBGP; :white_check_mark: BIRD.
+* **Removing duplicate Large Communities from received UPDATEs**: :white_check_mark: ExaBGP; :x: GoBGP; :x: BIRD.

-  [Section 6](https://tools.ietf.org/html/draft-ietf-idr-large-community-01#section-6) of the -01 version of the draft wanted that `A receiving speaker MUST NOT consider duplicate Large Communities attributes in a BGP UPDATE message to be malformed`.
-Compliance with this statement has been tested by leveraging on the previous bullet: prefixes announced by ExaBGP and GoBGP with a duplicate large communities have been correctly received by the other implementations.
+  [Section 2](https://tools.ietf.org/html/draft-ietf-idr-large-community-02#section-2) also states that `A receiving speaker SHOULD silently remove duplicate Large Communities from a BGP UPDATE message.`.
+Compliance with this statement has been tested by leveraging on the previous bullet, by using GoBGP as sender of duplicate communities.
+A second instance of GoBGP (used in a receiver-only mode) and BIRD resulted in not removing duplicate communities on receipt.
+BIRD's devs have been informed and they agree this behaviour should be improved.

-## Overview of Interoperability
+## Overview of interoperability

 For what concerns the OSS implementations I tested, the interoperability matrix on the IETF implementations wiki page can be filled with all `yes`.

 # Change log

+## 2016-10-11

+- Add results from a new test about removing duplicate Large Communities from received UPDATEs.

+- Move tests about duplicate communities into a separate file.

+- Remove test about duplicate communities receivers behaviour (it was [-01, Section 6](https://tools.ietf.org/html/draft-ietf-idr-large-community-01#section-6)).

+- Positive outcome for GoBGP, now implementing policies and actions based on large communities (osrg/gobgp#1133).

 ## 2016-10-10